 As always, we expect and get page-turning thrillers from this author.

 And I do encourage you to get your hands on this book when it is published. and if you haven’t already read the earlier books in the series, to get them too.

-Note – I was given a copy of this book to read by the publishers, Bloodhound Books, and I choose to write this review.
+Note: I was given a copy of this book to read by the author and I choose to write this review.